 Why does the color red affect us so much?

 Your brain automatically responds to red, as it can be a sign of danger or a source of food and comfort.
-You want to avoid poisonous berries and venomous animals, but the warm glow of a fire or the site of fresh red meat is alluring and comforting.
+You want to avoid poisonous berries and venomous animals, but the warm glow of a fire or the sight of fresh red meat is alluring and comforting.

 Just imagine a rare steak with a glass of red wine by the fire.
 How does it make you feel?